 I wonder if the strong opinions come because Thanksgiving is like a giant meal of comfort foods.
 But it’s not comforting, unless it’s the recipe and the flavors and textures that you grew up with.
 So you end up with a dozen people at the table, who hear the word stuffing, and all think of something a bit different.

-Celery and onions are integral to stuffing, in my opinion.
+Celery and onions are integral to stuffing.
 So is loads of herbs, fresh or dried.
 It doesn’t matter so much, there just needs to be enough to taste.
 But after those three, there’s room for playing around.
 The secret to good stuffing is to start with really good bread.
-I do not buy the little dried cubes you see at the grocery store this time of year.
-I don’t like how little the cubes are.
-I use crusty artisan bread with all those holes and pockets for the pecans and dried cherries to hang out in.
-It absorbs the liquid nicely and the top and edges get nice and crunchy.
-Let’s be honest, that’s the very best part.
+If possible, use crusty artisan bread with all those holes and pockets for the pecans and dried cherries to hang out in.
+It absorbs the liquid nicely and the top and edges get nice and crunchy — that’s the very best part.

 Okay, so a few days before Thanksgiving, cut up a one pound loaf of artisan bread into large-ish cubes.
 Then let the bread dry out.
 To speed up the process, you can toast it in the oven on low heat for a few hours.
 Choose the bread you like the best — sourdough, whole wheat, rye, etc. Baguettes work great because they have so much crust.
 Yum!